justgage/redwyrms-wiki/Artifacts/Books/Deln Eschondi_s Journal.md

 # Naefir's Investigation
 [[Naefir]] picked up the journal in [[Deln Eschondi Lair]] lair.
 He had 10 minutes for an investigation check to understand what was in the journal.
 He learned that it was [[Deln Eschondi]]'s journal.
 It detailed his quest to assemble [[Crown of High Tatra]].
 So far he had one of the gems, but he was missing the others.
 He had learned that one was in [[Meberaz]] in the [[Goblin Wastes]] on the far edge of the [[Divided Desert]].
-Deln spoke often of his "master" and used a special symbol when he did (I was suspicious that this was the [[Kaz Imir (the dracolich)]], but he separately refers to Kaz-Imer and asks if he is loyal to his master).
+Deln spoke often of his "master" and used a special symbol when he did (I was suspicious that this was the [[Kaz Imir]], but he separately refers to Kaz-Imer and asks if he is loyal to his master).
 Eschondi mentioned that he avoided touching the crown because he had felt it trying to control him a number of times.

 After reading it more in depth, Naefir found that it contained a number of loosely connected ideas, some of which had no clear link to the